What sets accredited flight schools apart

 Customer Satisfaction

-Inspections — The IAAC flight school accreditation process includes an on-site inspection of an accreditation applicant’s facility to determine if the applicant meets all of the accreditation standards.
+- Inspections — The flight school accreditation process includes an on-site inspection of an accreditation applicant’s facility to determine if the applicant meets all of the accreditation standards.
 The accreditation inspector’s report will be utilized to determine if the applicant is prepared to attend an accreditation hearing.
+Once the inspection is completed and the inspection report has been filed, it is up to the commission to review and determine if the applicant is ready for the accreditation hearing.
+The decision to approve, deny, or table an applicant is the responsibility of the commission.

 It is a known fact that accreditation programs which require site visitations are held to a higher standard.
 Being in the presence of a flight school operator provides real-time knowledge and observation which cannot be duplicated in any other form.